igroff/epiquery/README.md

 MS SQL is the default destination against which queries will be run, so a path that doesn't contain mysql will end up in a query being executed against the configured MS SQL server.

+#### MS SQL Server Analysis Service (SSAS)
+In order to query against the configured data cube (multi-dimensional database) the path to the template needs to contain the string 'mdx' (no quotes).
+This string can occur anywhere in the path to the template, including the file name of the template.

 #### Development
 It's possible to execute an arbitrary query provided on the request.
 If the